 Speed – The Base walking speed of your character is 30 feet

 Size – The height and weight of the purebloods are same as humans.
 Your pureblood character’s size is medium.

 Darkvision – Your pureblood character can see in dim light within 60 feet as if it were a bright light and in darkness it can see as if it were dim light.
-You can’t discern color in darkness only shades of gray.
+You can’t discern color in darkness but only the shades of gray.

 Poison Immunity – Your character is immune to poisoned condition and poison damage

-Innate Spellcasting – You know the poison spray. cantrip.
+Innate Spellcasting – You know the poison spray cantrip.
 This trait help you to cast animal friendship (snakes only) an unlimited number of times.
 You can target only snakes with it.
 You can also cast suggestion with this trait at the 3rd level.
 After casting once, you will not be able to do so again until you finish a long rest.
 For these spells, Charisma is your spellcasting ability.

 Language – Yuan-ti purebloods speak Yuan-ti language, Common, and any regional languages.
 They also can speak Draconic or Abyssal.

 |Average Lifespan||80 – 120 years|